 BIOGRAPHY

 George wrote the internationally acclaimed musical Golden Lotus, which won the Heckler’s Award for Best Original Work in Hong Kong.
 A live capture of the musical, presented in feature film format, has won over 60 international film awards, including Best Picture at the World Independent Cinema Awards in Edinburgh, Scotland.
 This achievement crowned Golden Lotus as the best film from Film Fest International's 11 annual festivals across Europe.
+The musical film is now available to stream on Stratfest@Home.

 As a songwriter, director and producer, George has received numerous awards for Best Song and Best Music Video for songs such as A World Away (Remix), Old Montreal, The Place For Dreams, As Each Day Goes By , Today and Tomorrow, Dawn Till Dusk, and Popcorn Film.

-He authored the books The Railroad Adventures of Chen Sing and The Pioneer Adventures of Chen Sing (Friesen Press) and co-authored The Longest Shot: How Larry Kwong Changed the Face of Hockey (Orca Book Publishers).
+He is the author of the award-winning children’s book The Railroad Adventures of Chen Sing and its sequel The Pioneer Adventures of Chen Sing (Friesen Press), both inspired by the real-life experiences of a Chinese Canadian pioneer.

 Born in Ottawa, Canada, George is of Taiwanese descent.
 He received his theatre training at the University of Guelph, during which time he also performed stand-up comedy in Toronto.